anhelus/pcs/docs/material/01_python/01_intro/02_operators/02_operators.en.md

 # 1.1.2 - Arithmetic and logical operators

-As briefly mentioned in the [previous lesson](01_intro.md), let's now see what the arithmetic and logical operators are, and how they can be used on basic numeric types.
+As mentioned briefly in the [previous lesson](../01_intro/lecture.en.md), let's now explore the arithmetic and logical operators and how they can be applied to basic numeric types.

 ## Arithmetic operators

-### Addition, multiplication and subtraction
+### Addition, multiplication, and subtraction

-Let's try to use the interpreter as a simple calculator.
-To do this, we write directly after the `>>>` symbol the operations we want to perform, and press the `Enter` key.
+We can use the Python interpreter as a simple calculator.
+To do this, we enter the desired operations directly after the `>>>` symbol and press the `Enter` key.
 For example:

 ```py
 >>> 2 + 2